 Sibelius Academy trains instrument and voice teachers in several departments.
 These future teachers gain valuable experience by practising their pedagogical skills with pupils.
-The pupil and the teacher meet weekly on the Sibelius Academy premises, and the teaching sessions are monitored by a supervising senior teacher.
-We welcome instrumentalists and singers from young beginners to advanced pupils, for the following instruments/departments:
+The practice pupil and the teacher meet weekly on the Sibelius Academy premises, and the teaching sessions are monitored by a supervising senior teacher.
+We welcome all kinds of instrumentalists and singers, from young beginners to advanced pupils, for the following instruments/departments:

-Faculty of Classical Music: accordion, classical voice, composition, early music instruments (harpsichord, recorder, viola da gamba, traverso, baroque violin, baroque cello), French horn, general music subjects (music theory, aural skills, music analysis, arranging), guitar, kantele, organ, piano, practical accompaniment (piano), strings (violin, viola, cello and double bass)
+- Faculty of Classical Music: accordion, classical voice, composition, general music subjects, guitar, harpsichord, kantele, organ, piano, practical accompaniment (piano), strings (violin, viola, cello and double bass)

 - For guitar, we are looking for 6–9 year-old beginners and more advanced practice pupils of different ages.

 - For harpsichord we are looking for students with previous keyboard instrument studies.

 - For jazz voice and instruments, we are looking for advanced pre-professional students and professional musicians active in another genre.
 The jazz department offers private lessons (beginning in the autumn term of odd years; the application period is in the preceding spring) and ensemble lessons (beginning in the autumn term of even years).
 The ensembles are usually put together by the faculty, but if you already have an ensemble, we are happy to receive your application for the whole group.
 Please note, however, that each member of the ensemble must fill in an individual application form.

 - For kantele, we are looking for 5–8-year-old beginners.
 The instrument is 38-stringed concert kantele.
 We will provide help in finding a suitable instrument, if necessary.